ulfschneider/ulf.website/content/posts/journal/2020-12-03-split-a-figure.md

   figure.split>figcaption {
     margin: auto 0; /*center the figcaption vertically, thanks to flex-box*/
     padding: 0 1.62rem; /*have padding to the left and to the right*/

-    /*have a little sticky-icing, not required*/
-    position: sticky;
-    top: 0;
   }
 }
 {% endhighlight %}